mk270/whitakers-words/dictionary.md

 The present WORDS raw dictionary would expand to an enormous number of simple words, but that is not the end of it.
 Each of those words might have attached prefixes and suffixes, enclitics, and spelling variations.
-Literaly billions of different words can be parsed and analyzed by the WORDS program.
+Literally billions of different words can be parsed and analyzed by the WORDS program.
 These are legal Latin words, whether any Roman actually spoke them.
 Of course, one could make a list of all the words in Cicero, or in the Vulgate, and make a dictionary of those (and we are close to that),